Alternative Text in Canvas

 Determine if decorative: If redundant to the text, or only used to beautify your content, mark the image as decorative.

-- From anywhere in Canvas offering the rich content editor, select Images represented with a picture icon.
+- From anywhere in Canvas has the RCE, select Images represented with a picture icon.

 - Click Upload Image.